Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 One thing I really love about all of these great clean eating recipes is that I don't have to worry about what I'm feeding my family.
 I was able to really enjoy our whole meal without having to worry about processed foods and refined ingredients being used to prepare the various dishes.
 They were all made using fresh fruits and veggies and all-natural ingredients.
 To get some of my delicious clean eating Thanksgiving recipes, you'll have to stay tuned!

-But for even the pies to be healthy, that was a real treat.
+To have such a healthy meal from start to finish was a real treat.
 You don't have to worry about breaking your diet, spoiling your health, or even enjoying a piece whenever you'd like.
 We had chocolate and peanut butter pie for breakfast this morning!
 Yum!
 And I can know with certainty that my little ones are getting good, healthy ingredients, perfect for any time of day.
 Give these yummy pies a try, and check out some of the other amazing pies for your next get together.
 You can thank me later!

 © 2018 Victoria Van Ness